semuconsulting/PyGPSClient/README.md

 * To connect to a listed serial device, select the device from the listbox and click
 ![connect icon](/pygpsclient/resources/iconmonstr-link-8-24.png).
 The application will endeavour to pre-select a recognised GNSS/GPS device but this is platform and device dependent.
-* To stream from a previously-saved datalog (pygpsdata-*.log) file, click
+* To stream from a previously-saved binary datalog file (pygpsdata-*.log, or any binary dump of an NMEA or UBX GNSS device output), click
 ![connect-file icon](/pygpsclient/resources/iconmonstr-note-37-24.png) and select the file.
 * To disconnect from a serial device or datalog file, click
 ![disconnect icon](/pygpsclient/resources/iconmonstr-link-10-24.png).